Terkea/SekiroSaveOrganizer/README.md

 Then the actual interface will load, where you can create, load and delete save files.

 The ```create new save file``` option is not related to the path from where you run the program.
-Which means that at one point you decide to change the location of the program your savefiles are safe.
+Which means that if at one point you decide to change the location of the program your savefiles are safe.

 The way it works:
 It copies the savefile from %APPDATA% to the saves/savename folder.